Date: Sept. 1, 1998

 State and local governments have become increasingly aware of the importance of freight transfer facilities such as seaports, airports, and barge, truck, and rail terminals for the efficient functioning of the transportation system and for regional economic development.
 But projects to build and improve access to these facilities pose special challenges.
 Successful projects require partnerships among governments and the private sector that can involve complex, often innovative financing arrangements such as tolls, special taxes, and bonds.

-A new report from the National Research Council's Transportation Research Board recommends guidelines to help governments evaluate proposals for public investment in freight facility projects and to select financing arrangements.
+from the National Research Council's Transportation Research Board recommends guidelines to help governments evaluate proposals for public investment in freight facility projects and to select financing arrangements.
 The report also examines government policies beyond infrastructure investment that affect freight efficiency, including regulations and operating practices for public roads, ports, and waterways.

 To warrant government participation, the report says, a proposed freight infrastructure project first must make sense economically -- that is, have benefits that exceed its costs -- and also must meet one or more of the following conditions:

 > Reduce the external costs of transportation, such as pollution and traffic congestion, that are in addition to those borne directly by shippers and carriers

 > Yield economic development benefits beyond those to users of the facility, such as jobs created in a region of high unemployment

 > Redress an imbalance caused by subsidies to some class of carrier or competing freight facilities

 > Be necessary for national defense or public safety